dy/slidy/README.md

 # jquery.slide-area

 Generalization of dragging areas, like in color-picker plots etc. Moved out to the separate plugin to make it possible to use in different places.
+But primarily intended to use within color picker.

 ##Notes
 * One picker for array of values